-We expect Ireland's GDP to grow by 3.0% in 2021, on a par with the 3.4% in 2020, though lower than the pre-pandemic rate of 5.6% in 2019.
-However, according to the Central Bank of Ireland (CBI), domestic demand will expand by 2.9% in 2021 after a 7.1% contraction last year.
+We expect Ireland's GDP to grow by 5.2% in 2021, up from 3.4% in 2020, though lower than the pre-pandemic rate of 5.6% in 2019.
+However, according to the Central Bank of Ireland (CBI), domestic demand will expand by 2.8% in 2021 and 3.0% in 2022 after a 7.1% contraction last year.
 This will drive an improvement in lending growth, tempered somewhat by an anticipated rise in unemployment as government support measures come to an end.
 Ultra-low interest rates will limit the repayment risk for borrowers, but will also continue to constrain banks' net interest margins.